 The mini golf arena was designed to mimic a tropical island and is decorated with statues of wildlife and stone carvings.

 Kids can choose from 2 different courses – Tiki Hut Trail and Temple Ruin Adventure.

 This is a perfect day of fun for families.

 You can also organise events like children’s birthday parties or other celebrations.

-17. Jump til you Drop in AirVault Trampoline Park
+17. AirVault Trampoline Park

 AirVault Trampoline Park was Manchester’s first inflatable trampoline park.